Home Types of Contracts Nursing Agency Contract

 • Capitation: An arrangement between an insurance payer and a healthcare provider that pays the provider a set sum for every patient they look after.
 Capitated contracts generally happen within HMOs.
 HMOs enroll patients in service providers, who are reimbursed a specific amount based on the patient’s age, history, health risks, race, etc.

 • Medicaid: Medicaid delivers insurance coverage to low-income households and people.
 It is basically an insurance program for people who cannot afford complete insurance coverage.
-Moreover, Medicaid is financed at state and national levels, but each state holds its version of Medicaid that must perform above the minimum prerequisites specified by national law.
+Medicaid is jointly financed by the federal and state governments, and each state has flexibility in how it runs the program, but it still must meet some essential federal requirements.

 • Co-Insurance: A kind of insurance contract between the payer and the patient that separates the cost of medical assistance by allocation.
 While this is occasionally utilized synonymously with a co-pay, the structures differ.